MajesticGoodness/subbyWubby/report/Report.md

 : Replacements so far

-Oh no!
-Not again!
+Seems like it happened again.
 Our mapping of 't' to 'y' undid our mapping of 'b' to 't'.
-This is really becoming cumbersome now:
+This approach is becoming untenable.
+It might be time to wrap it up.

 >levanse yhe sravyive of yhe lasiv yoeeyenys of kaya is yhe fovns and yasyery of sehf is yhe essenve of